zilton7/react-calc/README.md

-# REACT APP
+# REACT CALC
 [LIVE APP](https://react-calc-zil.herokuapp.com/)

-The React Calculator is able to perform basic calculations.
+The React Calc App is able to perform basic calculations.
 After inputting a value, an operator, and another value it will display the result of calculation.
 Since this project is focused on practicing state and props available to a react component class, it is not using hooks and utilizes only minimal CSS styling.